CyberShadow/dhcptest/README.md

 If you do not receive any replies, try using the `--bind` option to bind to a specific local interface.

 The program can also run in automatic mode if the `--query` switch is specified on the command line.
-The program has a number of switches - run `dhcptest --help` to see a list.

 An example command line to automatically send a discover packet and explicitly request option 43, wait for a reply, then print just that option:

     dhcptest --quiet --query --request 43 --print-only 43

+Options can also be specified by name:

+    dhcptest --quiet --query \
+         --request    "Vendor Specific Information" \
+         --print-only "Vendor Specific Information"

 Query mode will report the first reply recieved.
-To automatically send a discover packet and wait for all replies before the timeout, use --wait.
+To automatically send a discover packet and wait for all replies before the timeout, use `--wait`.
 For additional resilience against dropped packets on busy networks, consider using the `--retry` and `--timeout` switches:

     dhcptest --quiet --query --wait --retry 5 --timeout 10